-If you have recently been named an executor, we strongly encourage you to discuss these obligations with an estate attorney.
+If you have recently been named an executor, we strongly encourage you to discuss these obligations with a Clarksville estate planning attorney.
 The probate process can often be complex and confusing and it is good to have an experienced estate attorney in your corner to advise you.

 Benjamin Franklin is quoted as saying that “creditors have better memories than debtors”.
 There is much truth in this statement.
 If your loved one owed money to financial institutions or individuals, there is a high likelihood those creditors will be calling when probate is opened.
 Understand that creditors have rights that allow them at least four (4) months in which to prosecute a claim for their debt.
 If you are serving as the executor, you must make reasonable efforts to try to identify, locate, and provide notice to these creditors of the death of your loved one.
 If you attempt to ignore known debts, creditors can always prosecute a claim against the beneficiaries or heirs of the estate well after the estate was closed.
 So make sure you play by the rules and notify creditors if you serving as executor.